OS Maps App FAQ

 - Improvements to the routes database to improve availability at busy times

-- Users on versions of Android older than 4.4 cannot update their app from a version released over a year ago.
+- Users on versions of Android older than 4.4.4 cannot update their app to the current version.
 The old version of the app is now no longer compatible with the new database, so many functions will not work.
-Please update to a current version of Android, as versions prior to 4.4 are no longer supported by Google.
+Please update to a current version of Android, as versions prior to Android 7 (Nougat) are no longer supported by Google.

 - On Android, a route that has already been synced to the app will not be updated if you subsequently edit the route on the web.
 You can either create a copy of the route and edit it before it syncs, or clear all downloaded routes by logging out and back in to the app.
 We are working on an update to ensure routes check for new updates.

 The latest release on Android fixed a crash on load issue when the app was in the foreground, improves the accuracy of height gain calculations to match other platforms, ensures your storage space is returned when you delete a downloaded map and clears the screen after you finish saving a plotted route.